Love Child (Sweet Sensation album)

-Love Child is the second album released by the New York-based Latin freestyle trio Sweet Sensation.
-The album was released on April 15, 1990 by Atco Records and Atlantic Records.
-It is the follow-up to the group's platinum-selling 1988 debut album, Take It While It's Hot.
-Like its predecessor, Love Child had an up-tempo feel, but also included lavish R&B-styled ballads.
+Love Child is the second album released by the New York-based Latin Freestyle trio Sweet Sensation.
+It was released on April 15, 1990 by Atco Records and Atlantic Records, and is the follow-up to the group's platinum-selling 1988 debut album Take It While It's Hot.
+Like its predecessor, Love Child featured an up-tempo feel, but also included lush R&B-styled ballads.

-The album's title track is a cover version of the hit song by the Supremes.
-Sweet Sensation's version went to No. 15 on the Billboard dance chart and No. 13 on the Billboard pop chart.
-However, it was the album's second single that gave the group its biggest hit, "If Wishes Came True", a power ballad featuring vocals by Betty Lebron.
-The song spent one week at number one on Billboard's pop chart in September 1990, while reaching the top ten on Billboard's adult contemporary chart.
-The album spawned two more hit singles: "Each and Every Time" (No. 59) and "One Good Man".
-The album peaked at No. 78 on the Billboard 200 albums chart and was certified platinum in 1991 by the RIAA.
+"Love Child," the album's title track, is a cover of the hit 1968 song by The Supremes.
+Sweet Sensation's version peaked at #15 on the Billboard dance chart and #13 on the Billboard Hot 100 chart.
+However, it was the album's second single that gave the group its biggest hit, "If Wishes Came True," a power ballad featuring lead vocals by Betty Lebron.
+It spent one week at #1 on Billboard's Hot 100 in September 1990, while reaching the top ten on the Billboard Adult Contemporary Chart.
+The album spawned two more hit singles: "Each and Every Time" (#59) and "One Good Man."
+The album peaked at #78 on the Billboard Top 200 Albums Chart, and was certified platinum in 1991 by the RIAA.